Preston-Landers/speakur-discussion/README.md

   you must register an 'application' with Google and/or Facebook and get an API key, and then add that to your Firebase account.

   I would like to support a self-contained user registration system which uses Firebase Simple Auth.

+  It should also allow the page owner to select which auth systems will be used, and support Twitter and GitHub identities.

 * Page fails to load on Firefox with Adblock